leigh-johnson/leigh-johnson.github.io/_posts/2015-04-21-recommended-reading-speculative-fiction.md

 ---
-title: "Conversation Starters: Speculative Fiction"
+title: "Recommended Reading: Speculative Fiction"
 tags: ["#bookrec", "#comics"]
-description: "Conversation Starters: Speculative Fiction"
+description: "Recommended Reading: Speculative Fiction"
 hide_sidebar: true
 excerpt: "I've always been fond of models, especially the constucts of speculative fiction authors. "
 ---

 ## I've always been fond of models.

 When my mother and I relocated from the Bronx to upstate NY, I coped by building a Lego replica of my previous elementary school (it was a spaceship too - those years were cast from impressions of Bill Watterson's Calvin & Hobbes).
-We moved from a high-rise apartment building into a long-fallow farm.
-In the following years, I charted each step of the retired pastures and made notes about defensible high-ground (Starcraft: Brood Wars ruled my strategic designs), good cache locations, and the shady places where wild blackberries could ripen, unscorched, through August.

 I process my world by sketching, graphing, and building facsimiles of it.
 It makes sense that I would have an affinity for authors who do the same: Speculative Fiction is a type of derivative model.
 The author extrapolates about how a model might present, usually to entice attention to the current climate.